Dr Marek Tesar

 PhD, MA, TTC

 Dr Marek Tesar is the Associate Dean International and an Associate Professor at the Faculty of Education and Social Work, University of Auckland.
-His current scholarship is in childhood studies and early childhood education.
+His current scholarship is in global childhood studies and early childhood education in cross-country contexts.
 His work focuses on educational policy, philosophy, pedagogy, methodology and curriculum, and draws on his background as a qualified teacher as well as his extensive knowledge of international education systems.

 Marek’s scholarship and activism merges theoretical work with a practical focus on the everyday lives of children and their childhoods in Aotearoa New Zealand and overseas.
-He has published 7 books, 90 journal articles and book chapters, edited 8 special issues, and written numerous editorials and afterwords.
-Marek also has given over 40 invited, plenary or keynote addresses around the world, as well as presented his research at over 80 conferences.
+He has published over 100 peer-reviewed publications, edited 8 special issues, and written numerous editorials and afterwords.
+Marek also has given over 35 invited, plenary or keynote addresses around the world, as well as presented his research at over 80 conferences.
 His scholarly work has received numerous prestigious national and international awards and accolades.
 He edits 3 educational book series with renowned publishers, is Editor of 6 academic journals, and sits on 20 international editorial boards (see below).
 In 2016 Marek led a team of international and local experts in Indonesia to establish a research centre of excellence for early childhood education, care and parenting, that serves the South-East Asia region (SEAMEO).
 While his research is mainly focused on the early years, he has substantial experience and knowledge of educational systems more generally.
 Since 2018, Marek has been leading a team of New Zealand early childhood experts to deliver a curriculum framework, and teaching and parenting programmes in China.
-Marek has conducted consultancy and research work in many countries around the world, including across Europe and North America, and in Australia, Indonesia and China.
+Marek has conducted consultancy and research work in many countries around the world.

 Research | Current